This is a gear review of the brand new Zpacks Mummy Sleeping Bag that was released in early 2023.

 Compared to the Zpacks Zip Around Sleeping Bag, the Mummy Bag is a little bit heavier but has a hood.
 This is essentially the only difference.

 Compared to the Sea to Summit Spark Sleeping Bags the Zpacks do not have the same temperature ranges of bags and are not quite as comfortable.
 But getting the wide version of the Zpacks bag might make them equal in comfort.
-Sea to Summit has a slightly better DWR coating and is a bit more durable due to heavier material.
+Sea to Summit has a slightly better DWR coating and is a bit more durable due to the heavier 10 Denier outer material.

-Compared to the Therm-a-Rest Hyperion Range, the Zpacks Bag is heavier.
-But there is more room inside the bag and the ability to completely unzip the bag and use it as a quilt.
+Compared to the Therm-a-Rest Hyperion Sleeping Bag Range, the Zpacks Bag is heavier.
+But there is much more room inside the bag and the ability to completely unzip the bag and use it as a quilt.

 Best Suited Use

-The Zpacks Mummy Sleeping Bags is perfect for anyone wanting an ultralight sleeping bag that can also be used as a quilt and used over a wide range of temperatures.
+The Zpacks Mummy Sleeping Bags are perfect for anyone wanting an ultralight sleeping bag that can also be used as a quilt and over a wide range of temperatures.

 My expert recommendation for this sleeping bag would be to use this bag for the following: